c3lang/c3docs-old/docs/types.md

 The `typeid` can hold a runtime identifier for a type.
 Using `<typename>.typeid` a type may be converted to its unique runtime id, e.g. `typeid a = Foo.typeid;`.
 This value is pointer-sized.

-### The `variant` type
+### The `any` type

 C3 contains a built-in variant type, which is essentially struct containing a `typeid` plus a `void*` pointer to a value.
-It is possible to cast the variant type to any pointer type, which will return `null` if the types don't match, or the pointer value otherwise.
+It is possible to cast the any type to any pointer type, which will return `null` if the types don't match, or the pointer value otherwise.

     int x;
-    variant y = &x;
+    any y = &x;
     double *z = (double*)y; // Returns null
     int* w = (int*)x; // Returns the pointer to x

-Switching over the variant type is another method to unwrap the pointer inside:
+Switching over the `any` type is another method to unwrap the pointer inside:

-    fn void test(variant z)
+    fn void test(any z)
     {
         // Unwrapping switch
         switch (z)